Mountain West Center for Regional Studies

 - A statement of how you will engage the public beyond the campus community and who you view as your intended audience.

 - A budget statement outlining specific use of funds.

 - A notation of the group(s) sponsoring the event and any matching funds (from either on-campus or off-campus sources).

 - The Mountain West Center must be listed on promotional materials and acknowledged at the event as a sponsor (contact MWC for proper logo).
 Please forward a copy of promo to MWC for our records.

-- A report must be turned into the Mountain West Center within 30 days of the completion of the event.
-The report needs to include the outcomes of the event, as well as photos that the Mountain West Center may use on their website.
+- A brief report must be turned into the Mountain West Center within 30 days of the completion of the event.
+The report needs to include the outcomes of the event, and if possible, photos that the Mountain West Center has permission to use on their website.